lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: panel-config-widgets.png

 To configure options for your application menu right click on the menu configure application menu or from the panel configuration dialog with the widget selected for application menu click on the gear button.
-The checkbox for :guilabel:`icon` lets you choose a custom icon to use in your menu if you want one and then use the folder button to browse for the path of the custom file you want for your menu.
-The checkbox for :guilabel:`menu text` lets you add text that can be anything you want to your menu.
+The checkbox for :guilabel:`Icon` lets you choose a custom icon to use in your menu if you want one and then use the folder button to browse for the path of the custom file you want for your menu.
+The checkbox for :guilabel:`Button text` lets you add text that can be anything you want to your menu.
 To change the shortcut to open the menu from the default :kbd:`Alt + f1` you can press the button for keyboard shortcut and a countdown will begin a countdown and press the button.

 To customize the desktop switcher right click on the desktop switcher :menuselection:`Configure Desktop Switcher` or press the :guilabel:`Gear` button.
 To change the number of rows on your desktop change the :guilabel:`Number of rows` field.
 To change how desktops are labeled change the :guilabel:`Desktop Labels` field.
 To change the name of each desktop enter a name under :guilabel:`Desktop Names`.